ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Properties are listed in the subsections below.
 Selection Properties are only considered during establishment, and can not be changed after a Connection is established; however, they can still be read.
-Upon reading, the Preference type of a Selection Property changes into Boolean, where where `true` means that the Preference was honored and `false` means that it has not been honored (implementations of Transport Services systems may alternatively use the two Preference values `Require` and `Prohibit` to represent `true` and `false`, respectively).
+Upon reading, the Preference type of a Selection Property changes into Boolean, where `true` means that the Preference was honored and `false` means that it has not been honored (implementations of Transport Services systems may alternatively use the two Preference values `Require` and `Prohibit` to represent `true` and `false`, respectively).